 A serial peripheral interface (SPI) bus is used to facilitate configuration of the device and to optimize performance.
 The SPI bus consists of chip select (CSB), serial clock (SCLK) serial data output (SDO), and serial data input/output (SDIO).
-The maximum SCLK rate is equal to the A/D sample rate (f{SAMPLE}) divided by 16 for both write operations and read operations.
-At $f{SAMPLE} = 125 MHz$, maximum SCLK is 7.8125MHz for writing and read operations.
+The maximum SCLK rate is equal to the A/D sample rate (f{SAMPLE}) divided by 32 for write operations and f{SAMPLE} divided by 132 for reads.
+At $f{SAMPLE} = 250$ MHz, maximum SCLK is 15.63MHz for writing and 3.79MHz for read operations.
 There is no minimum SCLK rate.

 The following sections describe various registers that are used to configure the SPI or adjust performance or functional parameters.
 Many registers in the available address space (0x00 to 0xFF) are not defined in this document.
 Additionally, within a defined register there may be certain bits or bit combinations that are reserved.
 Undefined registers and undefined values within defined registers are reserved and should not be selected.
 Setting any reserved register or value may produce indeterminate results.